• Skip to primary navigation

-“Does medical insurance cover chiropractic treatment?” is a common question we get.
+“Does medical insurance cover chiropractic treatment?” is a common question.
 Yes, in a nutshell, but there’s more to learn.

 Depending on your insurance plan, each insurance provider treats chiropractic care differently.